- For homeowners

 Because business interruption insurance is not a legal requirement, the onus is on the business owner to assess the risks, and consider whether a large scale disaster would affect its ability to trade.
 If the answer is “no”, then it is unlikely a business interruption policy will be necessary.
 However if the answer is “yes” then it’s likely that the business needs protecting with business interruption insurance.

 The two most common causes of business interruption claims are fires and floods.
 Ultimately though, business interruption exists to protect businesses from any property related incident that affects its ability to trade, so other causes for a claim may include burst pipes, impact, storms, theft and vandalism.
+Click here for more business interruption insurance claims examples.

 The business interruption insurance indemnity period is the period during which a business’ earnings are covered under the terms of the insurance policy.
 The ‘maximum indemnity period’ is the period of time (usually 12, 24 or 36 months) that the insurer will cover business interruption losses, starting from the date of the claim incident.